metabase/metabase/docs/people-and-groups/authenticating-with-saml.md

 {% include plans-blockquote.html feature="SAML authentication" %}

-The open source edition of Metabase includes the option to set up [single sign-on (SSO)](../administration-guide/sso.md) with [Google Sign-in or LDAP](../administration-guide/10-single-sign-on.md), but the [some plans](https://www.metabase.com/pricing) let you connect your SAML- or [JWT](../enterprise-guide/authenticating-with-jwt.md)-based SSO.
+The open source edition of Metabase includes the option to set up with [Google Sign-in or LDAP](./google-or-ldap.md), but the [some plans](https://www.metabase.com/pricing) let you connect your SAML- or [JWT](./authenticating-with-jwt.md)-based SSO.
 Integrating your SSO with Metabase allows you to:

 - automatically pass user attributes from your SSO to Metabase in order to power data sandboxes
 - let your users access Metabase without re-authenticating.